-In 1837, officials from the Western and Atlantic Railroad, a state-sponsored project, chose the site of what would become Atlanta to mark the end of a rail line meant to connect the region to a larger rail network via Chattanooga.
-The site was chosen because it was just east of the Chattahoochee River.
-Put simply, the railroad created Atlanta, and the Chamber was created to help the city combat discriminatory railroad practices.
+In 1837, officials from the Western and Atlantic Railroad, a statesponsored project, chose the site of what would become Atlanta to mark the end of a rail line meant to connect the region to a larger rail network via Chattanooga.
+The site was chosen because it was just east of the Chattahoochee River and it is important because the railroad created Atlanta and the Chamber was created to help the city combat discriminatory railroad practices.